Audio Consulting Services

 Screenshot of The Kiss of Shame

 Ping-Pong Delay β€” A nice ping-pong delay plug-in.
-This is the project the reader will build in my upcoming audio programming book for beginners.
+This is the project the reader will build in my new audio programming book for beginners.

 Screenshot of the Delay plug-in